Tecumseh, Kansas

-Tecumseh is an unincorporated community in Shawnee County, Kansas, United States, and situated along the Kansas River.
-As of the 2020 census, the population of the community and nearby areas was 696.
+Tecumseh is a census-designated place (CDP) in Shawnee County, Kansas, United States, and situated along the Kansas River.
+As of the 2020 census, the population was 696.
 The community and township are both named for the Shawnee chief.

 History

 By September 1, 1854, Thomas Stinson platted the townsite of Tecumseh, having settled in the area within the Kansas Territory.
 It was settled by pro-slavery partisans in the turbulent days of Bleeding Kansas.
 It temporarily served as the pro-southern capital of the territory and prospered, even having a newspaper.
 The town's post office opened in March 1855.
 In 1886, the brick courthouse was sold for US$500 and removed.
 After the Civil War, the town rapidly declined and remained so for the next ninety years.

-Construction of the Kansas Power & Light Co. power plant in 1924 and 1925.
-In 1958, DuPont established a cellophane plant east of town which created a minor boom.
+Construction of the Kansas Power & Light Co. power plant took place in 1924 and 1925.
+In 1958, DuPont established a cellophane plant east of town, which created a minor boom.
 As Topeka grew in the 1950s, Tecumseh again started to grow, this time as a suburb of Topeka, with numerous suburban housing subdivisions.
+In 2018, the Tecumseh Energy Center owned by Westar (later Evergy) closed the plant and the facility was demolished.